-The Present Rules take affect from the 1 January 2015 - they are subject to additions and amendments which will be notified to all interested parties.
+The Present Rules take effect from the 1 January 2022 - they are subject to additions and amendments which will be notified to all interested parties.

 1. GENERAL ASPECTS

 Each Working Equitation competition is made up of three phases.
 A Dressage test, Ease of Handling test (with obstacles) and Speed test (with obstacles).
 Some competitions may include a Cattle test as a fourth phase but this is rarely included at National competitions.

 1.1.1 National Series Competitions

 a) Official National Competitions are those organized by ABWE

 b) There are certain criteria that all ABWE competitions must adhere to.
 They must offer more than 3 levels of competition (Junior, Novice, Intermediate and Advanced).
 They must be split in to at least two days and there must be minimum of one fully qualified National judge.
 Competitions in the National series count towards the National Championship for which riders may qualify for the final to gain National or Reserve National Champion title.

 a) Regional Competitions are those that are organized either by ABWE or by another party under the umbrella of ABWE